tGemechis7/Portfolio/README.md

 ## ❓ FAQ (OPTIONAL) <a name="faq"></a>

-> Add at least 2 questions new developers would ask when they decide to use your project.

 - **[Is this project for Microverse program?]**

   - [Yes, it is.
-This is the first week first project called `Hello Microverse`]
+This is the first week first project called `portfilio-setup-finish`]

 <p align="right">(<a href="#readme-top">back to top</a>)</p>